IQSS/dataverse/doc/release-notes/6819-update-db-conn.md

 rm /tmp/password.txt
 ```

+If you are using a PostgreSQL server on `localhost:5432`, you can omit these props.

-You are safe to delete the old alias and DB pool:
+You are safe to delete the old alias and DB pool afterwards:
 ```
 asadmin delete-jdbc-connection-pool dvnDBpool
 asadmin delete-password-alias db_password_alias